FAQ Outdoor hot tubs

 1. Outdoor hot tubs – frequently asked questions

 - Do you offer models that can be delivered flat-packed? (for self-assembly)

 Wooden hot tub models are all-natural.
-Wood is a natural material and it requires maintenance.
+Wood is a natural material and requires maintenance.
 It tends to expand or shrink due to humidity.
-Leakage may be expected during the first days of utilisation.
+Leakage may be expected during the first days of utilization.

 “Polypropylene” and “Fiberglass” models have polypropylene or fiberglass inner liners that prevent leaks and require less maintenance.
 These models are highly customizable and can be equipped with various SPA accessories.

 In short, yes.
 Hydromassage or air bubble massage systems can be installed to a wood-fired hot tub.

 We do recommend hot tub models with fiberglass or polypropylene liners.
 They require less maintenance and are leakage free.